markrebec/trailguide/README.md

 end
 ```

-You can also call `trailguide.choose` from your view templates, though you probably want to keep any complex logic in your controllers (or maybe helpers).
+You can also call `trailguide.choose` from your view templates and partials, though you probably want to keep any complex logic in your controllers (or maybe helpers).
 This would print out the variant name into an `h1`:

 ```erb
 <% variant = trailguide.choose(:experiment_name) %>